MicrosoftDocs/learn/learn-pr/azure/deploy-azure-vmware-solution/includes/2-plan-azure-vmware-solution-deployment.md

 To do the assessment:

-1. Choose to **Assess** the environment from within the Azure Migrate project.
+1. From the Azure Migrate project.
+In **Servers, databases and web apps > Azure Migrate: discovery and assessment**, select **Assess**.
-1. In the **Assessment type** dropdown list box, select **Azure VMware Solution (Azure VMware Solution)**.
+1. From the **Assessment type** dropdown list, select **Azure VMware Solution (Azure VMware Solution)**.
-1. Provide an **Assessment name** and select the **Assessment properties** you want.
+1. In **Discovery Source**, select the applicable discover process (CSV file, RVTools, or Azure Migrate appliance).
 1. Select the **Select machines to assess** tab.
 1. Select **Review + create assessment** to build the assessment.

 ## Review the Azure VMware Solution assessment

-You can evaluate the assessment in Azure Migrate in the Azure portal after the appliance runs within the on-premises environment.
+You can evaluate the assessment in Azure Migrate in the Azure portal after the appliance runs within the on-premises vSphere environment.
 An Azure VMware Solution assessment describes readiness, number of nodes required, and usage across nodes.
 It also provides a monthly cost estimate.

 To view the assessment:

 1. Go to **Migration goals** > **Servers**.
 1. Select **Assessments** in **Azure Migrate: Server Assessment**.
 1. Select the Azure VMware Solution assessment to open.
+1. Review and edit the assessment settings applicable to your requirements.

 The report should look something like this: